 They can both have the same type of handles.
 The two shown both have two handles, one long and one U shaped helper handle for ease of moving it around.

-While we’re about it, can you see how the sauté pan in this video has this white discoloration on the cooking surface?
+Note: The sauté pan in this video displays a white discoloration on the cooking surface.
 My article on stainless steel discoloration covers why this happens (and how to fix it).

 Choosing one over the other

-If you had to choose one only, I’d recommend opting for the sauté pan, because it is more versatile.
+In knowing what to choose for your kitchen cookware set, if you had to pick one pan only, I’d recommend opting for the sauté pan, because it is more versatile.

 It’ll give you more room and more volume.
 And, I like the idea that it has a lid.